 In connection with the bail-in regime, the Office of the Superintendent of Financial Institutions' ("OSFT") guideline (the "TLAC Guideline") on Total Loss Absorbing Capacity ("TLAC") applies to and establishes standards for D-SIBs, including the Bank.
 Under the TLAC Guideline, beginning November 1, 2021, the Bank is required to maintain a minimum capacity to absorb losses composed of unsecured external long-term debt that meets the prescribed criteria or regulatory capital instruments to support recapitalization in the event of a failure.
-Bail-inable notes and regulatory capital instruments that meet certain prescribed criteria, which are discussed under "Description of the Notes We May Offer - Canadian Bank Resolution Powers," will constitute TLAC of the Bank.
+Bail-inable notes and regulatory capital instruments that meet certain prescribed criteria, which are discussed under "Description of Debt Securities We May Offer - Canadian Bank Resolution Powers" in the accompanying prospectus, will constitute TLAC of the Bank.